-B.5.4 Build strong and meaningful partnerships with Indigenous groups in delivering water for the environment
+B.3.4 Build strong and meaningful partnerships with Indigenous groups in delivering Commonwealth environmental water

 Our Indigenous engagement and communication strategies at Selected Area and Basin-scale needs to build on current strengths, relationships, and networks, as well as supporting and developing engagement capability in areas requiring assistance.
 The Basin-scale project aims to deliver messages of environmental water benefits with community and cultural outcomes.
 Some areas have had Indigenous people excluded for many years, this is an opportunity for Traditional Owners to reconnect with their Country and be involved in Caring for Country and Water.